emagnus/kiosk-web-access/README.md

 4. Edit crontab (`crontab -e`) and add autostart of the server:
 `@reboot cd KWA_HOME && ./start.sh`
 5. Reboot the RPi

+## Packaging this as an image

+Do the steps above.
+Then follow [this tutorial](https://www.linuxvoice.com/build-your-own-linux-distro/) from the step `it’s time to package it into an archive`